MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 >Remember to uninstall DeployR on both the main server and any other grid node machines.

-1. Stop the Tomcat and RServe services as [described here](deployr-common-administration-tasks.md#startingsand-stopping-deployr).
+1. Stop the Tomcat and RServe services as [described here](deployr-common-administration-tasks.md#startstop).

 2. If you are using a SQL Server database for DeployR, then stop the process as described in the documentation for that database.

 3. Remove DeployR using the Windows instructions for uninstalling a program specific to your version of Windows.
 For example, on Windows 8, choose **Control Panel &gt; Programs & Features &gt; Uninstall**.
+Look for **DeployR for Microsoft R Server 2016** on the main server  and **DeployR Node for Microsoft R Server 2016** on the grid node machine.

 4.  **Manually remove the DeployR install directory**, by default `C:\Program Files\Microsoft\DeployR-8.0.5\`.